k-v-n-p/UnNamed_taxi_company/README.md

 *Either call in the given number and book or fill the form.

 *Approx destination will not be given as option . they wl type the address themself.
 Later on they wl receive a call for confirmation booking.

-*All customers are same to us, we respect your time.
+(option to type complete address)

 *Customer Reviews
+(adding more reviews in maps is better than in website ig, because of the manual filtering in the initial phases)

 *Payment by Cash/online.
+(would love to work on online payment model)

 *Cabs for point to point travel, a round trip and rental.
+(IMPORTANT: these 3 options to be emphasised)

+*All customers are equal, we respect your time.
 *Be it a day long business meeting, a shopping trip or visiting a place.
 *Get a cab in your doorstep.
+(more such captions)